diegokoes/NOTES_programming/dump/java/javacollectionsframework.md

 This comprehensive breakdown should help you understand the Java Collections Framework more clearly.
 Each diagram focuses on a specific part of the framework, making it easier to visualize the relationships while studying in Obsidian.

-# Ordering in TreeSet/TreeMap vs. LinkedHashSet/LinkedHashMap
+# ORDERING IN TREESET/TREEMAP VS. LINKEDHASHSET/LINKEDHASHMAP

 The key difference between these collection types lies in _how_ they maintain order and _what kind_ of order they preserve.

-## TreeSet and TreeMap: Sorted Order
+## TREESET AND TREEMAP: SORTED ORDER

 TreeSet and TreeMap maintain elements in **sorted order** based on a specific sorting criterion: